 The low-completer program review is designed to ensure that programs on the statewide curriculum inventory (CRIN) are strategically connected to state priorities, respond to local/regional workforce needs, and also consider the viability of programs based on student enrollment.
 The Board of Regents manages the public academic program inventory with the goal of providing the education and training opportunities that are needed while both avoiding unnecessary duplication and increasing effectiveness.
 Given the dynamic nature of postsecondary education financing, it is important that the Curriculum Inventory (CRIN) be reviewed periodically to assess its continued relevance and identify possibilities for refocusing limited faculty resources into more productive areas.
-Through Regents' statewide program reviews in 2009, 2011, 2013 and, 2015, 485 programs were terminated, with many being consolidated and/or absorbed into new or other degree programs (not including post-baccalaureate and graduate certificates) and 97 terminations.
+Through Regents' statewide program reviews in 2009, 2011, 2013 and, 2015, 485 programs were terminated, with many being consolidated and/or absorbed into new or other degree programs.
+During that same time, through separate Board actions from 2008-2015, the Board of Regents approved 165 new programs (not including post-baccalaureate and graduate certificates) and 97 terminations.
 These actions do not include those programs terminated by LCTCS under its constitutional jurisdiction.